 Human resource management is an important department of any organization.
-The in-charge of this department is known as HUMAN
+The in-charge of this department is known as HUMAN runctions of Human Resource Managemen

 Resource Manager or Personnel Manager.
 This department plays important role in efficient management of human resources.
 The human resource department provides assistance and services to all other departments on personnel matters.
 There are two categories of functions of which a human resource manager performs.
 These include: (i) managerial and (ii) operative.